This version: November 21 2024 11:55

 The development of SAS began in 1966 and that of R (in the form of its predecessor, S, at Bell Labs) in 1976.

 The ‘design’ of R (using ‘R’ to refer to both R and to S) owes a lot to the design of Unix.
 The idea is to create a toolbox of simple tools that you link together yourself to perform an analysis.
-Unix, now mainly as Linux, 3 commands were simple tools linked together by pipes so the output of one command is the input of the next.
-To do anything you need to put the commands together yourself.

 The same is true of R. It’s extremely flexible but at the cost of requiring you to know what you want to do and to be able to use its many tools in combination with each other to achieve your goal.
 Many decisions in R’s design were intended to make it easy to use interactively.
 Often the result is a language that is very quirky for programming.